wso2/reference-implementation-cms0057f/fhir-service/resources/analytics_README.md

 ```
 Then start the service using `bal run` command.

 > Note: A database must be configured to retain all the data without loosing.
 Analytics data will be stored in the database even if the moesif publisher job is disabled.
-Once the job is started, all the pupublished data in the database will be published to moesif.
+Once the job is started, all the published data in the database will be published to moesif.

 Then you can log into your moesif account and create customized dashboards using the published data.